nataliepopescu/verifopt/PATTERNS.md

 </details>

-maybe?
+yes.

-- vtable access is prefaced by two phi nodes, one for the vtable ptr, and one for the concrete struct ptr
+vtable call is prefaced by two phi nodes, one to select the vtable ptr, and one to select the data ptr.

-- adding another field to the structs (e.g. `name: &'static str`) does not change this
+adding another field to the structs (e.g. `name: &'static str`) does not change this.

 ### 7: calling `speak()` from different paths with different possible subsets of the Animal type